ZelKnow/Feature-Denoising/README.md

 # Feature Map Denosing

 Using feature map denosing method to imporve network's robustness against adversarial attack by adding denoising blocks (in my implementation it is a [non-local means block](https://arxiv.org/abs/1711.07971)) into the network.
-Testing on the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
-Training with a GTX-1080 gpu and get the following result:
+Tested on the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+Trained with a GTX-1080 gpu and got the following result:

 | model | accuracy(%) |
 | ---- | ----|